WHO WE ARE

 Elizabeth is the recipient of a Madolin Cervantes Grant; ITI Armmono Festival Director's Award; ITI Awards.
 Internationally, she was also sponsored by Regione Venezia in Italy; Columbia Global Center (CGC) in Chile; US State Department as an ACULSPEC participated in the ITI/UNESCO Conference in The Philippines; sat on the jury of the ITI Thespis Mono Festival in Germany and Saint Muse Festival in Mongolia and conducted a playwriting/acting workshop in Kosovo, resulting in the devised work, INTERNALLY DISPLACED.

-Vivian Farahani is a German-Iranian theatremaker and director based in New York.
-A family story characterized by migration leads her to ask questions concerning the relationship between culture and behavior, examining how our history and belief systems impact our perspectives on global events and our personal relationships.
-In 2023, Vivian was the Directing Intern on Simon McBurney's Wozzeck at the 2023 Festival D'Aix-en-Provence.
+In 2023, Vivian was the Directing Intern on Simon McBurney's Wozzeck at the Festival D'Aix-en-Provence.
 Other recent projects include Lucy Prebble's Enron on the UNCSA Mainstage, productions of Lucy Prebble's The Effect and Mike Bartlett's An Intervention in the UNCSA Keys Season, and Anne Carson's translation of Sophocles' Antigone.
 She holds a B.F.A in Directing from the University of North Carolina School of the Arts.